Transitions in Care: Partners

 Partnering to find practical solutions to transition in care challenges

 CIHR will work together with partners to leverage our combined expertise and resources to support research that will help find practical solutions to transitions in care challenges for better patient outcomes.
-Together with our partners, the TiC initiative aims to improve the health and wellness of Canadians by supporting research that transforms the health system to optimize the outcomes of individuals experiencing transitions in care.
+Together with our partners, the TiC initiative aims to improve the health and well-being of all people in Canada by supporting research that transforms the health system to optimize the outcomes of individuals experiencing transitions in care.

 CIHR recognizes that there are many levers for positive change, both within and outside the health sector.
 To create healthier environments, it is essential to work with a wide range of partners.
 Together we can identify and meet shared goals and objectives.